Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Defeat Dora Doran without being harmed or using weapons.
 Bombs allowed.

 _Doradoran is level 4-3's boss.
 You must defeat him without using any subweapons, BUT bombs are allowed for this one.
 First of all, you can hit Doradoran quite a few times before the fight even starts.
 As you gain control of Ackman, Doradoran will start to hover slowly towards the top of the screen, you can jump kick his face 4-5 times before he reaches it.
 Then he will do one of his two attacks.
-He will either use a fire breath with considerable length, or he will throw fireballs at you.
+He will either use his fire breath with considerable length, or he will throw fireballs at you.
 After each of his attacks, quickly jump towards him while maintaining the jump button to hover higher to reach his face to kick it.
 Then go away from him and be prepared for his next attack and repeat the process.
 This fight is also another one where the use of bombs is allowed so don't hesitate to use them to make your life easier._

 ---------------------------------------------------------------------------------------------